Not going to lie, I have been extremely aggressive and obnoxious lately when it comes to ticking off items on my never-ending bucketlist!

 Very sadly, I wasn’t able to book a helicopter ride last minute.
 But it’s Ok because the weather wasn’t ideal for photos or seeing in the water anyway.
 The helicopter rides are short and I would recommend doing them if you have perfect sunny weather, otherwise you won’t see very much!

-Many tours include the option to do half boat cruise, half helicopter, or even full helicopter to the reef, which is ideal if you don’t want to be on a boat all day.
+Many tours include the option to do Fly/Cruise or Cruise/Fly, half helicopter, or even full helicopter commonly called helicopter & reef combo out to the Great Barrrier Reef, which is ideal if you don’t want to be on a boat all day.
 But NOTE!
 If you plan on scuba diving, you cannot fly after you dive!

 The boats take around 90 minutes to get out to the reef, and helicopters take about 15-25 minutes.
 You can compare the different options for helicopter tours using Barrier Reef Australia.